aknudsen/GitAssignment1/QUIZ.md

 Git enables tracking code by logging every commit that the code goes through.
 It saves the entire directory at each commit.
 This allows a user to go back to a past commit if problems develop.

 3. Explain how git enables sharing code.
+Git enables sharing code by allowing a user to share a codebase with another user.
+Both user can then work on the code independently and develop different branches of the code.